imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 - `Speed`
 - `Time`

+Howover, any additional features to be analyzed can also be included and selected following users preference

 ## Repository
 This repository contains a redirection to the [Google Colab user friendly platform](https://colab.research.google.com/drive/1JI7ysqFf3tvdi6Df4YUsSZ8RbuXw8wba?usp=sharing), as well as the original R script, in case you want to further modify the pipeline to your needs.
 Additionally, a [wiki demo](https://github.com/imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/wiki) is provided as a follow-through tutorial of the pipeline and outputs.